+The Bank has established project feasibility guidelines that address developmental and operational feasibility.
 The Bank performs a comprehensive review of AHP projects at the time of application, disbursement, modification (if applicable), and Project Completion Reporting in light of the feasibility guidelines in effect at the time of that review, except that tax credit pricing standards for rental projects are evaluated as of the time that the syndication commitment took effect.